 Use the money tax-free in retirement.
 As noted, you can use your HSA account to pay health bills at any time.
 This week, or 40 years from now.
 As long as the money is used to pay for a qualified health care expense, you will not owe any tax.
 That can be extremely valuable in retirement; when you are living on your savings and retirement benefits, minimizing your tax bill is extra important.

-And keep in mind that Medicare typically covers around 70% of retiree medical expenses.
+Keep in mind that Medicare typically covers around 70% of retiree medical expenses.
 Premiums, copays and uncovered services are on your dime.
-Over a 25 to 30 year retirement a 65-year old couple today might end up spending more than $250,000 on health care expenses.
+Over a 25 to 30 year retirement a 65-year old couple today might end up spending more than $250,000 on healthcare-related expenses.

-Your HSA can also help you avoid big taxable withdrawals from traditional 401(k)s and IRAs that would likely knock you into a higher tax bracket.
+In addition, your HSA could also help you avoid big taxable withdrawals from traditional 401(k)s and IRAs that would likely knock you into a higher tax bracket.

 Let’s say you are retired and you need to replace the roof on your home.
 The cost is $25,000 and you don’t have that much extra cash sitting in savings.
 If you want to tap your 401(k) or IRA you will likely need to withdraw more than $30,000 to end up with $25,000 after paying income tax on the withdrawal.
 Moreover, that $30,000+ will be counted as taxable income, so it could bump you into a higher tax bracket.